BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 Editor Idea:
-"Inline Assets" - To make it less intrusive to add sharable properities to
+"Inline Assets" - To make it less intrusive to add sharable properties to field
-                  field make it so editing of the properties can be inline with that field and later extracted out.
-                  This allows for the Designer to not lose there workflow and work locally.
+                  make it so editing of the properties can be inline with that field and later extracted out.
+This allows for the Designer to not lose their flow and work locally.

                   Less disruptive workflow while still allowing data driven workflow. if an asset is dropped over this then just clear it.